sympy/sympy/doc/src/tutorial/basic_operations.rst

    >>> expr
    cos(x)

+.. sidebar:: Quick Tip

+   SymPy expressions are immutable.
+No function will change them in-place.

 Here, we see that performing ``expr.subs(x, 0)`` leaves ``expr`` unchanged.
-In fact, **since SymPy expressions are immutable, no function will change them in place.
-All functions will return new expressions.**
+In fact, since SymPy expressions are immutable, no function will change them in-place.
+All functions will return new expressions.

 To perform multiple substitutions at once, pass a list of ``(old, new)`` pairs to ``subs``.